 Off-line Folders and Files

 IMatch keeps track of all folders and files indexed by your database.
-If a folder or file cannot be found anymore, it indicates this with the yellow off-line indicator symbol
+If a folder or file cannot be found anymore, it indicates this with the yellow off-line Warning icon. indicator symbol

 How IMatch Keeps Track of your Files